Michelle Cottle

 • Quality in early childhood

-• Creativity in learning and teaching
+• Creative learning and creative teaching

 • The wellbeing of children and professionals

-• Professional identity
+• Professional identity and professional development

 • Early childhood workforce issues